timpanogos/eveonline-third-party-documentation/docs/xmlapi/character/char_calendareventattendees.md

 ### Notes

-* A call to [Char - UpcomingCalendarEvents](char_upcomingcalendarevents.md) must be made prior to calling this API.
+* A call to <a href="char_upcomingcalendarevents.html">Character - UpcomingCalendarEvents</a> must be made prior to calling this API.
 Otherwise you will receive the error:<br />
     216: Calendar Event List not populated with upcoming events.
 You cannot request any random eventID.

 ### References